COVID-19 vaccine survey launched

 Completing this survey is voluntary and will take approximately 5 to 10 minutes.

-Please contact Elizabeth Ablah, PhD, MPH at eablah@kumc.edu with any questions or concerns.
+Contact Elizabeth Ablah at eablah@kumc.edu with any questions or concerns.
 For questions about the rights of research participants, contact the KUMC Institutional Review Board (IRB) at 913-588-1240.